 Graduate programs leading to initial teacher licensure

-Individuals often decide to pursue a teaching career after they have completed a baccalaureate degree.
+Individuals may decide to pursue a teaching career after they have completed a baccalaureate degree.
 VCU serves qualified individuals through approved programs leading to a Master of Teaching or Master of Education (special education).
 Upon completion of a degree program, graduates are eligible for both Virginia licensure and/or endorsement in the specific degree area.

 Individuals who wish to obtain licensure in art education or music education should consult the School of the Arts section of this bulletin.

 Approved programs and certification reciprocity

 All of VCU’s initial and advanced educator preparation programs are approved by the Virginia Department of Education and lead to recommendation for a Virginia Professional License.
-Furthermore, our educator preparation programs are accredited by the Southern Association of Colleges and Schools and the National Council for Accreditation of Teacher Education.
+Furthermore, our educator preparation degrees are accredited by the Southern Association of Colleges and Schools and the National Council for Accreditation of Teacher Education.
 VCU’s School of Education also holds membership in the American and Virginia Associations of Colleges for Teacher Education and the Holmes Partnership.

 Based on the National Association of State Directors of Teacher Education and Certification agreement, VCU graduates may be eligible for teacher licensure reciprocity with other states.
 Please be aware that requirements for licensure vary from state to state.
 Students interested in licensure reciprocity should contact the School of Education’s Student Services Center or the Department of Education Office in the future hiring state.